Question Mark (aircraft): Aircraft modification

 A new Atlantic-Fokker C-2A transport, serial number 28-120, was selected for the project.
-Assigned to the 14th Bombardment Squadron at Bolling Field, it was flown to Middletown Air Depot, Pennsylvania, for modifications.
+Assigned to the Air Corps Detachment, Bolling Field at Bolling Field, it was flown to Middletown Air Depot, Pennsylvania, for modifications.
 The C-2A was an American-built military version of the Fokker F.VIIa-3m Trimotor, a high-wing monoplane with a gross weight of 10395 lb, re-engined with three Wright R-790 motors producing 220 hp each.
 A C-2 variant nicknamed the Bird of Paradise had made the first transpacific flight to Hawaii the year before and proven the capability of the design.
 The C-2A had an internal fuel capacity of 192 USgal in a pair of wing tanks, and for the project, two 150 USgal tanks were installed in the cargo cabin.
 A hatch was cut in the roof of the C-2 behind the wing for transfer of the fuel hose and passage of supplies from the tanker to the receiver.
 The 72-octane aviation gasoline would be received in 100 USgal increments of about 90 seconds' duration.

 A 45 USgal tank was used to provide engine oil to the three motors, replenished by in-flight deliveries of 5 USgal cans of Pennzoil triple-extra-heavy lowered on slings.
 A copper tubing system was installed in an attempt to adequately lubricate the rocker arms of the engines in-flight.
 Doorways were cut on each side of the cockpit and catwalks built on the wings to enable mechanic Roy Hooe to access the engines for emergency maintenance.
 To reduce propeller noise, the two wing engines were mounted with Westinghouse twin-blade Micarta propellers, while the nose engine used a Standard three-blade steel propeller.

 As word of the project spread, its members were continually being asked how long they expected to remain aloft.
 Their responses were generally to the effect: "That is the question."
 A large question mark was painted on each side of the fuselage to provoke interest in the endurance flight, prompting the nickname of the plane.

 To deliver the fuel, two Douglas C-1 single-engine transports were also modified, s/n 25-428 designated "Refueling Airplane No. 1" and s/n 25-432 as "Refueling Airplane No. 2".
 The biplane C-1s were evolved from the Douglas World Cruiser design, with the pilots side-by-side in an open cockpit forward of the wing.
 Two 150 USgal tanks were installed in their cargo compartments, attached to a lead-weighted 50 ft length of 2.5 in fire hose.
 The nozzle of the hose had a quick-closing valve on the tanker's end and was tightly wrapped with copper wire, one end of which could be attached to a corresponding copper plate mounted in Question Mark to ground the hose.
 The C-1s would each carry a third crewman in the cargo compartment to reel out the hose, lower a supply rope, and work the shutoff valve.